 The lounge operates from 0530 to 2200 daily, providing free access to passengers flying in Business, La Premiere, and Economy holding Flying Blue Platinum, Gold, and SkyTeam Elite Plus.
 Purchasing entry to the lounge is possible if you aren’t flying business class or don’t hold status in the airline’s frequent flyer program.
 The cost is EUR60 or 12,000 miles and is subject to availability.

 Each lounge has a unique style, and this space was designed by the Jouin Manku agency, founded by Canadian architect Sanjit Manku and French designer Patrick Jouin.
 The ground floor area is designed for passengers with a short connection and offers more express food options.
 There are also detox and zen areas with herbal teas, fresh fruit, and a rest area for those looking to relax between flights.

-However, the pièce de résistance is the Le comptoir “Bistro”, a place to eat like in downtown Paris, located on the ground floor highlighted by the famous sea horse logo from the 1930s.
-In July, in addition to the business plates served inflight, the airline teamed up with Servair corporate chef François Adamski (winner of the Bocuse d’Or and Meilleur Ouvrier de France) and chef Chloé Charles, winner of Top Chef.
+However, the highlight of the lounge is the Le Comptoir “Bistro,” a place to eat like you’re in downtown Paris.
+Located on the ground floor, the bistro features the famous sea horse logo from the 1930s.
+In July, the airline partnered with Servair corporate chef François Adamski, who won the Bocuse d’Or and Meilleur Ouvrier de France, and chef Chloé Charles, winner of Top Chef.
 The two chefs created a range of hot dishes, including a vegetarian option, which are featured every three months.